yoctoalex/eap_lab/README.rst

    .. figure:: _figures/2.png

-   `2.` You will be asked to add your payment card to cover service usage (you only pay for what you use).
+   `2.` You will be asked to set up your payment method before starting a ten-day free trial.
+You can set it up in **Accounts** - **Payments**.

   Note that if you're running this lab at the Agility event, you will be provided with Trial/Free access to the F5 Cloud Servies (speak to the Lab facilitator if you don't have access).

    .. figure:: _figures/3.png